8 Frequently Asked Questions about the TBR-Virtual Edition Class

 Once you become a TBR Certified Trainer, there are additional requirements for the VE certification – these include attending a TBR-VE Class as a participant.

-Q: Where do I find the list of current TBR-VE Classes being offered?
+Q: Where do I find the list of current virtual and in-person TBR Classes being offered?

 A: Click on my website’s Public Training Calendar and do check back as new classes are posted monthly.
-Once Covid restrictions lessen and the 2-day in-person TBR Practitioner Classes are offered again, they will be listed on the public calendar, as well.
+More in-person classes will be added as Covid restrictions decrease.

 Regardless of which class you are thinking about attending – virtual or in-person – the best way you can improve your own teaching/training skills is to practice using the TBR concepts and strategies in your own classes and training programs.
 You’ll find a wealth of practical and useful TBR resources and ideas on my website.
 Click HERE and HERE for free infographics to get you started.